srosanba/sas-statrep/README.md

 # Example SESUG Paper

-An example TEX file is included in this repository.
+An example LaTeX file is included in this repository.
 The file includes lots of customizations that are useful for SESUG formatting requirements.
 There are too many customizations to explain them all.
 Just make yourself a local copy and start editing away.
-Be sure to modify the 3rd line to correspond to where you save the TEX file.
+Be sure to modify the 3rd line to correspond to where you save the LaTeX file.